canonical/k8s-snap/docs/src/snap/howto/two-node-ha.md

-# 2-Node Active-Active High-Availability using Dqlite
+# Two-Node Active-Active High-Availability using Dqlite

 ## Rationale

 High availability (HA) is a mandatory requirement for most production-grade Kubernetes deployments, usually implying three or more nodes.

-2-node HA clusters are sometimes preferred for cost savings and operational efficiency considerations.
+Two-node HA clusters are sometimes preferred for cost savings and operational efficiency considerations.
 Follow this guide to learn how Canonical Kubernetes can achieve high availability with just two nodes while using the default datastore, Dqlite.